parklab/SCAN2/README.md

 # Running the SCAN2 demo
 ## WORK IN PROGRESS - AVAILABLE SOON
 Download the demo chr22 BAMs.
-For now, publically available MDA BAMs from Dong et al (*Nature Methods* 2017) can be used to test the pipeline installation.
+Our PTA data is only available through protected access at dbGaP.
+However, any sequencing data (whether single cell or not) can be used to test the pipeline installation.

+We provide the following publically available data for MDA-amplified single cells (Dong et al *Nature Methods* 2017) for the demo:
 ```
 $ wget http://compbio.med.harvard.edu/scan-snv/hunamp.chr22.bam
 $ wget http://compbio.med.harvard.edu/scan-snv/hunamp.chr22.bam.bai